MarcusSchilling/TimeSheet/README.md

 # TimeSheet

 This Cross-platform App gives the user the opportunity to track time sheets for different tasks.
 It includes a stop watch functionality.

+For the database a plugin called sqflite is used.